 Competition/antitrust: The firm is involved in the majority of price fixing cases followed by Peruvian competition agencies in several markets (telecommunications, transportation, energy).
 The competition team also has important experience in procedures against public authorities for the elimination of illegal or irrational bureaucratic barriers that affect competitiveness.

-Corporate/mergers & acquisitions: From 2015 to 2017 the firm advised on around 40 high-end and/or complex M&A deals with a total value of around US$5 billion, including all the market’s headline deals.
-The firm is highly active in cross-border deals and stands out for its experience as lead counsel coordinating regional cross-border M&A.
+Corporate/mergers & acquisitions: From 2015 to 2019 the firm advised on around 65 high-end and/or complex M&A deals with a total value of around US$8 billion, including all the market’s headline deals.
+The firm is highly active in cross-border deals and stands out for its experience as lead counsel in regional cross-border M&A deals and increasing role as strategic advisor to its Peruvian clients in their growth and internationalisation processes.

-Dispute resolution: The firm has the largest department in the country, with over 25 lawyers, including six partners and two counsel, dedicated to dispute resolution, handling more than 300 proceedings, including litigation before all levels of Peruvian courts, as well as local and international arbitration.
+Dispute resolution: The firm has the largest department in the country, with over 20 lawyers, including five partners and two counsel, dedicated to dispute resolution, handling more than 300 proceedings, including litigation before all levels of Peruvian courts, as well as local and international arbitration.
 The firm is a pioneer in international investment arbitration and continuously advises foreign investors in ICSID arbitration.

 Environment: The firm stands out for its expertise in matters relating to projects, such as land management issues including water rights, sites of archaeological interest, natural reserves and zoning, as well as litigation.